ken-myers/ken-myers.github.io/_posts/2023-04-28-a-self-improving-semi-autonomous-voice-activated-gpt-assistant.md

 create_command --command_name="" --description="" --script_content="" --dependencies=""
 ```

-This creates a command for the bot to use later, just as it did this one.
+This creates a command for the bot to use later, just as it used this one.
 The script content is saved to a Python module in a commands package, and a virtual environment is created for it with the provided dependencies.
 In the description for `create_command`, the bot is instructed to include an `execute` method whose return value will be output when the command is called.
 The arguments are inferred from this method's signature, and they, along with the command name and description, are saved to a JSON file which is used to construct the boilerplate on startup.

 When a bot-created command is called, the appropriate module is loaded with importlib and the `execute` method is called from the command's virtual environment.

 ## Future Plans

 - Let the bot spawn (containerized?)
 [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) instances
-- Save on tokens by letting the bot quote previous messages using variables instead of verbatim regeneration
+- Save on tokens by letting the bot quote previous messages by reference (i.e. named variables) instead of verbatim regeneration
 - Modularize components/interfaces and allow the bot to create them
 - Dynamically generate boilerplate based on configured components
 - Better-than-naive memory recall